Supreme Court won't reinstate NC voter ID law

 In court briefs, challengers to the law had argued that the appeals court opinion would not disturb the election because the state had already taken steps to implement the decision including an online posting detailing the appeals court decision and reiterating that no photo ID would be required in the election.

-But the groups and the Obama administration said the lower court opinion had been carefully crafted, and urged the Supreme Court to leave it undisturbed for now.
+The groups and the Obama administration said the lower court opinion had been carefully crafted, and urged the Supreme Court to leave it undisturbed for now.

 "Once an electoral law has been found to be racially discriminatory, and injunctive relief has been found to be necessary to remedy that discrimination, the normal rule is that the operation of the law must be suspended," wrote acting Solicitor General Ian Gershengorn.

-Marc Elias, general counsel for Hillary Clinton, called the ruling Wednesday a "big win" for voters.
+Marc Elias, general counsel for Hillary Clinton's campaign, called the ruling Wednesday a "big win" for voters.

+The court's 4-4 divide in the order could signal that it might also deadlock in other voting rights cases currently percolating in the lower courts and give ammunition to those asking Senate Republicans to hold hearings for a ninth justice.